 Open only for breakfast and lunch, Johnny's is a quintessential Fishtown stand for breakfast sandwiches, hot dogs, and even cheesesteaks.
 Only a truly hefty meal here will break the $10 mark.
 The hot sausage is always a good move, and for a Philly original, grab a combo — that's a hot dog and a fish cake on the same bun — and make sure to add some pepper hash.

 Siddiq's Real Fruit Water Ice

 A Philly classic, water ice may not fill you up like a falafel or a banh mi, but Siddiq’s Real Fruit Water Ice in Cobbs Creek will make you forget you had lunch plans.
 Flavors like mango lemonade, white grape, and cantaloupe are all made with real fruit and a large goes for only $5.
 Add on a funnel cake for an additional six bucks because why not?

 West Philly is a treasure trove of excellent eats, including flavorful fare from Ethiopia and parts of West Africa.
 Kilimandjaro, a Senegalese favorite in University City that has moved from Chestnut Street to join forces with Youma on Baltimore Avenue, serves whole grilled fish, rotisserie chicken, lamb chops, and more in portions that are much bigger than you’d expect for the cost.

 Nan Zhou Hand Drawn Noodle House

-Go for the hand-drawn and shaved noodles, served in soups or stir-fried dishes, in a number of combinations that should satisfy almost any taste — and then keep coming back to eat through the rest of the menu.
+Come for the hand-pulled and -shaved noodles, served in soups or stir-fried dishes, in a number of combinations that should satisfy almost any taste — and then keep coming back to eat through the rest of the menu.
 Portions are bountiful and prices are affordable across the board, making Nan Zhou one of Chinatown's many must-tries.

 Saad's Halal Restaurant

 Manakeesh Cafe Bakery & Grill

 Manakeesh is a Lebanese bakery and cafe specializing in, of course, manakeesh.
 The filling flatbread (which has a few spellings in English) comes with a choice of toppings at this West Philly halal eatery, like za’atar and labneh or spiced ground beef, with prices hovering around $10.
 You can round out a meal here with hummus, falafel, kebabs, sweet and savory crepes, pastries, and fruit smoothies.

 Reading Terminal Market